 Hamilton Beach Scoop Single Serve Coffee Maker Features

 The Hamilton Beach Scoop Single Serve Coffee maker doesn’t just look great – it’s also really compact.
-With a height of less than nine inches, it’ll fit nicely under your kitchen cabinets.
+With a height of around 13 inches (33 centimeters), it’ll fit nicely under your kitchen cabinets.
 Just don’t forget that you’ll need a little extra space to open the water reservoir lid.
+Or remove the thing

 Although this coffee maker is really easy to set up and use, it has plenty of cool features that are worth checking out.